sathia27/sathia27.github.com/_posts/2020-02-16-hello-clojure.md

 5. What is persistence data structure?
 6. Why Lazy-seq are important?

-Still lot of things to learn
+Still there are lot of things to learn

-## Below are topics in ClojureIN
+## Below are topics and speakers in ClojureIN
 1. Opening Keynote: The Future of Clojure Tooling by **Bozhidar Batsov**
 2. Building data platforms from business stores using Clojure.
 By **Mayur Jadhav**
 3. Composable Data Pipelines for not-so-Big Data	By **Akaash Patnaik**